 Stock markets are volatile, and the prices of equity securities, such as the Alibaba shares and the Yahoo Japan shares, fluctuate based on changes in a company's financial condition and overall market and economic conditions.
-Although over many historical periods common stocks have generated higher average total returns than fixed income securities, common stocks also have experienced significantly more volatility in those returns and, in certain periods, have significantly under-performed relative to fixed income securities.
+Although over many historical periods common stocks have generated higher average total returns than fixed income securities, common stocks also have experienced significantly more volatility in those returns and, in certain periods, have significantly underperformed relative to fixed income securities.
 An adverse event, such as an unfavorable earnings report, may depress the value of such equity securities.
 Equity securities may also decline due to factors affecting the issuer's industry.
-The value of the equity securities held by the Fund, such as the Alibaba shares and the Yahoo Japan shares, may decline for a number of other reasons which directly relate to the issuer, such as management performance, financial leverage, the issuer's historical and prospective earnings, the value of its assets, and reduced demand for its goods and services, or when political or economic events affecting the issuer's shares.
+The value of the equity securities held by the Fund, such as the Alibaba shares and the Yahoo Japan shares, may decline for a number of other reasons which directly relate to the issuer, such as management performance, financial leverage, the issuer's historical and prospective earnings, the value of its assets, and reduced demand for its goods and services, or when political or economic events affecting the issuer occur.
+Also, the prices of common stocks are sensitive to general movements in the stock market and a drop in the stock market may depress the price of the issuer's shares.
 Common stock prices fluctuate for several reasons, including changes in investors' perceptions of the financial condition of an issuer or the general condition of the relevant stock market.
-Stock market have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies and industries.
+Stock markets have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies and industries.
 These fluctuations may include a so-called "bubble market" in which investors temporarily raise the price of the stocks of companies in certain industries, such as the e-commerce industry, to unsustainable levels.
-These market fluctuations may significantly affect the trading price of the Stocks of companies in certain industries, such as the e-commerce industry, to unsustainable levels.
-These market fluctuations may significantly affect the trading price of the Stocks of companies incertain industries, such as the e-comm
+These market fluctuations may significantly affect the trading price of the Fund's investments, including the Fund's Alibaba shares and Yahoo Japan shares.
+In addition, common stock prices may be sensitive to rising interest rates, as the cost of capital rises and issuers' borrowing costs increase.
+Equity securities are structurally subordinated to preferred stock, bonds, and other debt instruments in the issuer's capital structure in terms of priority to corporate income, and are therefore inherently more risky than preferred stock or debt instruments of the issuer.